AJ-Wuu/CodeBlood/C++/README.md

     out << ']';
 }
 ```

-### Friend Class and Function
-* A friend class can access private and protected members of other classes in which it is declared as a friend
-  * not the other way around by default
-  * e.g., `class A { friend class B; ... }` -> A is the base class and B is the friend class -> B can access A
-* Friend function has privileges to access all private and protected members of the class

 ### C Linkage
 * `extern "C"` makes a function-name in C++ have C linkage (compiler does not mangle the name) so that client C code can link to (use) your function using a C compatible header file that contains just the declaration of your function